yonga9121/multiple_dbs/README.md

 $ rails g multiple_dbs_initializer my_database1 my_database2
 ```

-If you need to configure the database conections, things like the adapter, username,
+If you need to configure the database connections (adapter, username,
-etc, pass the options you want.
+etc), pass the options you want.
 Allowed options are: adapter,encoding,pool,username,password

 Run in your terminal
 ```bash